afourmy/pyNMS/README.md

 # Getting started

-The following modules are used in NetDim:
+The following modules are used in pyNMS:
 ```
 PIL / Pillow (mandatory)
 xlrd, xlwt (desirable: used for saving projects)